 People first reached Florida at least 12,000 years ago.
 The Florida coastline was very different then.
-The sea level was much lower, so the Florida peninsula was twice the size it is now.
 Many large animals that lived then (such as the saber-tooth tiger, mastodon, giant armadillo, and camel) are now extinct.

 The people who lived in early Florida hunted small animals and gathered wild plants for food.
 Sometimes they hunted large animals.
 They also ate nuts and shellfish.
 They lived in areas where fresh water, firewood, and stones were available.
 They used stone, bone, wood, and shell to make tools.
 Native peoples' ways of life changed over time.